 Tom Norris and Ellie Fagg, violin; Malcolm Johnston, viola; Rebecca Gilliver, cello, joined by 10 year old Martha who will be singing with us.
 This will be a festive evening to get you in the mood for the big day!
 A programme of about an hour, interspersing music and poetry from Christmas traditions across Europe.

 Both concerts will first pay the musicians and the church and any profit left over will go to Bromley Food Bank, via a donation to the Trussell Trust.
 Worlds End Music is aware that financing Christmas this year could be problematic for some and therefore on the ticketing website there is a possibility to ‘Pay what you can’ so that no one is left out.
 The ‘Pay what you can’ option can also be used if you would like to make a larger payment which would then go to the charity.

 Ideas in the pipeline

-Other ideas we are working on at the moment include our ‘Double Trouble’ duo series.
-We hope to announce one or two more concerts this year.
+Other ideas we are working on at the moment include more concerts in our ‘Double Trouble’ duo series.
 And another project we would really like to get going on is ‘A Festival of Bach’ which will include the cello suites, some of the violin partitas and if we can finance it, a culmination event including at least one of the Brandenburg concertos.
 Details will be announced as soon as possible!

 Young Artists Programme